School Action Resources

 - Help your child become resilient.
 Identify positive reactions to counter negative situations such as educating to those who are ignorant about the disease to raise awareness and increase acceptance.
 If that doesn’t work, teach your child to move on and brush off displays of ignorance.

 Above all, respect your child’s feelings and recognize the pain, but try not to overreact or focus too much on the disease.
-Everyone has something that makes her or her different.
+Everyone has something that makes them different.
 Psoriasis is just one part of who your child is.
+Read additional tips about open communication with your child from Kelly Cordoro, M.D., professor of dermatology and pediatrics and chief of the Dividion of Pediatric Dermatology at the University of California in San Francisco.

 Don’t be the “helicopter” parent